 How to choose the correct ski length?

 Deciding how long your skis should be is a very rough science.
 Forget about the measuring-tape, there is a little cheat in the ski world to help judge the perfect ski length for any skier.
-If the ski is taller than the skier’s nose, it is too long, if it is below their nose, it is too short.
-The optimal ski length, to maximise performance, safety, balance and enjoyment is when a ski’s tip is about as tall as the skier’s nose – when the ski is upright.
-That’s not to say, if an advanced skier has found their sweet-spot they should deviate from their preference.
+If the skis are taller than the skier’s nose, it is too long, if it is below their nose, it is too short.
+The optimal ski length, to maximize performance, safety, balance, and enjoyment is when a ski’s tip is about as tall as the skier’s nose – when the ski is upright.
+That’s not to say if an advanced skier has found their sweet-spot they should deviate from their preference.

 What is ski’s sidecut?

 A ski’s sidecut will severely impact how it runs.
 But what exactly is sidecut?
-Plainly, a ski’s sidecut is just how wide it is, usually measured in millimetres.
+Plainly, a ski’s sidecut is just how wide it is, usually measured in millimeters.
 If a ski has a big sidecut it will be better accustomed to skiing on powder and softer snow, as opposed to sheet ice or groomers.
 Whereas, if it is thinner, the ski will be designed to perform optimally on groomers and on harder snow.
-Furthermore, the thinner the ski, usually, the lighter it will be; this is important as lightness increases versatility but is a tell-tale sign of a softer ski.
+Furthermore, the thinner the skis are, usually, the lighter they will be; this is important as lightness increases versatility but is a tell-tale sign of a softer ski.

 What is ski’s stiffness?

 Ski stiffness can make or break a ski.
 The stiffer a ski is, the harder it will be to turn and the more physical effort required to turn said ski.
 The general rule of thumb is, the stiffness of a ski should directly correlate to a skier’s ability, size, and weight.
 This is to allow more advanced skiers to accelerate throughout the turn.